The 1,000-year-old Shiva Nataraja sculpture at the Minneapolis Institute of Art.

 Painting of a grey heron by Ram Das, c.
 1780-82, from the Impey Album.
 Collection of the Minneapolis Institute of Art.

-“It was a fusion of Mughal color, line, and sense of space with a very Enlightenment, natural history impulse in recording these birds,” says Pujan Gandhi, Mia’s Jane Emison Assistant Curator of South and Southeast Asian Art.
+“It was a fusion of Mughal color, line, and sense of space with a very Enlightenment, natural history impulse in recording these birds,” says Pujan Gandhi, Mia’s former Jane Emison Assistant Curator of South and Southeast Asian Art.
 Over the next hundred years, the style would flourish in colonial centers of the subcontinent, as more and more Britons arrived.

 The art of India—and the West’s understanding of it—would be reshaped by this increasingly shared history, shifting in tandem in a fraught, often awkward dance.
 Indian artists would create new forms and revive old ones, in response to British tastes and British rule itself, suggesting novel purposes for their ancient heritage—including the political.